1224harsh/Climate-Visibility/README.md

 ## Deployment

-We will be deploying the model to the Heroku Web Services Platform.
+Deploying the model to the Heroku Web Services Platform.
-This is a workflow diagram for the prediction of using the trained model.

 ## Climate Visibility folder structure
 ###### requirements.txt file consists of all the packages that you need to deploy the app in the cloud.